 TM: When we were filming, you gotta think- a horror movie in 1978 called Halloween was about the corniest thing I’d ever heard!
 Introducing a mask, which had never really been done, was even cornier.
 I thought maybe a few weeks in the drive-in and that’d be it.
-But then what happened was the movie was playing in a bunch of small theatres across the country and there was a well-known movie critic on TV, Rex Reed, who happened to see the movie and he gave it the thumbs up, so to speak, so that’s how it took off.
+But then what happened was the movie was playing in a bunch of small theaters across the country and there was a well-known movie critic on TV, Rex Reed, who happened to see the movie and he gave it the thumbs up, so to speak, so that’s how it took off.

-Back then, with no Netflix or anything like that, the only way to see a movie was in the theatres before it came out on VHS or whatever, so if a movie was popular and doing really well, it would stay in the theatres for, you know, a year or a year and a half.
+Back then, with no Netflix or anything like that, the only way to see a movie was in the theaters before it came out on VHS or whatever, so if a movie was popular and doing really well, it would stay in the theaters for, you know, a year or a year and a half.
 So after about five or six months of it playing is when I knew something was up and I finally saw the movie.

 MM: Oh, wow.
 You hadn’t seen the movie up to that point?

 TM: No (laughs), I was invited to go to the cast and crew screening but that was one of the funniest things I’d ever heard because I thought the movie was such a joke and I threw the invitation away! (laughs)

 I was embarrassed to do it at first.
 I didn’t even tell my acting workshop that I was in the movie at the time.
 I didn’t tell my friends or family, either!
 It’s really amazing.

 MM: How did the film get pitched to you?